EXP-code/EXP-docs/topics/centering.rst

 The naive application of these transformations is jittery.
 To reduce the jitter, we only perform the transformation after first logging ``nEJkeep`` steps.
-We use a linear least-squares solution of temporal trajectory of both the center and :math:`\mathbf{L}` axes to predict the current value of the center and axes.
+We use a linear least-squares solution of temporal trajectory of both the center and the :math:`L_x, L_y, L_z` axes to predict the current value of the center and axes.
 We retain the last ``nEJkeep`` data points for all subsequent steps.
-We provide the user the option to _damp_ the linear solution by interpolating to an earlier time point by setting the `EJdamp` value less than its default value of one.
+We provide the user the option to *damp* the linear solution by interpolating to an earlier time point by setting the ``EJdamp`` value less than its default value of one.

-The EJ algorithm is controlled by the ``EJ`` bit flag in the ``Component``configuration.
-A value ``1``, ``2`` enables axis orientation and centering, respectively.
+The EJ algorithm is controlled by the ``EJ`` bit flag in the ``Component`` configuration.
+A value ``1``, ``2`` enables axis-orientation and centering, respectively.
 For example, both may be enabled by setting ``EJ: 3``.
-Diagnostic information about the EJ center computation is enabled by setting ``EJdiag: true`.
-I often use the EJ centering computation as an internal diagnostic without changing the expansion center by using ``EJdryrun: true` along with ``EJdiag: true``.
-I strongly recommend doing this.
+Diagnostic information about the EJ center computation is enabled by setting ``EJdiag: true``.
+We often use the EJ centering computation as an internal diagnostic without changing the expansion center by using ``EJdryrun: true`` along with ``EJdiag: true``.
+We strongly recommend doing this for simulations of isolated galaxies.
 See :ref:`yamlconfig` for an example of setting EJ parameters in the component stanza of the YAML config file.

 .. rubric:: Footnotes

 .. [#f1] Of course, a non-truncated one does not, owing to the
          translation property of harmonics.
+In other words, the center would be irrelevant with a arbitrarily large number of terms in the expansion.